Myhtica/tailwind-formatter/README.md

 **Variant Prefixes**: Add the full prefix with a colon (e.g., `hover:`, `focus:`, `dark:`)

-_Note_:
+> **Some things to note**:

-- Categories are used to group both static and _simple dynamic_ Tailwind classes (e.g. _bg-${color}_).
+> - Categories are used to group both static and _simple dynamic_ Tailwind classes (e.g. _bg-${color}_).
 Complex dynamic classes with ternaries or expressions are handled separately.

-- Specificity takes precedence for all prefix cases.
+> - Specificity takes precedence for all prefix cases.
 For example, if there exists a general `hover:` prefix for _Category 1_ and a more specific `hover:bg-` prefix in _Category 2_, classes like `hover:bg-blue-500` will be categorized under _Category 2_ because it has a more specific (longer) matching prefix.

 **Example Configuration:**